Diogo Soares (explorer): Burmese–Siamese War (1548)

 During the Burmese–Siamese War (1547–1549), Soares commanded a force of five captains and 180 professional mercenaries, he also led the failed invasion and siege of Tapuram, which ended after five months after 120,000 Peguans deserted when their leader Xemindoo (Smim Htaw) rebelled in their native Pegu, but also as a revenge for the mistreatment by Soares, who was his general in chief.

 Death

 While still King Tabinshwehti's general, Soares tried to take off by force the daughter of a rich merchant, in the process he killed the groom and others who came to her rescue, and the bride committed suicide to avoid the dishonour.
-Soon afterwards, the King was killed and replaced by one of his generals called Zemin (Smim Sawhtut), who eventually handed Soares to the city of the disgraced bride, there the people stoned Soares to death, plundered his house, and as much less treasure was found, he was believed to have buried the rest.
+Soon afterwards, Smim Sawhtut (who killed Tabinshwehti and who was a general serving under him), handed Soares to the city of the disgraced bride, there the people stoned Soares to death, plundered his house, and as much less treasure was found, he was believed to have buried the rest.
 The episode of his death is described in the book Peregrinação by Fernão Mendes Pinto.

+While Alexander Hamilton, an early 18th century Scottish traveller, mentioned the 'King of Pegu' (Smim Sawhtut) asked for Diogo to be dragged by an elephant until the skin off his bones were no more and all Portuguese in the vicinity to be wiped out, only three survivors managed to flee, reported to reach all the way in Portuguese Malacca.